 Have you ever searched for criminal records?
 Was it a difficult process?
-Was your search online or did you make a phone call to the courthouse? was the information you recieved correct?
+Was your search online or did you make a phone call to the courthouse?
+Was the information you received correct?
 There are many reasons that folks search for criminal records, and your story could help other people.

 Click here to comment

 Everyone knows that getting locked up in the Madera County jail is something you wish you could avoid, in time you will become accustomed to the daily routine there.
 All inmates get a wake-up alarm at 6am, and then roll call.
 Then you will have breakfast.
 Following breakfast you will work in the work program that you’ve been assigned to.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.

 Most people are frightened at the idea of jail because they don’t know what to expect.
 If you have spent any time in Madera County Jail, your experiences would be welcomed, if it can help another person to deal with it.

 When incarcerated, all inmates are expected to wear the Madera County Jail uniform.
 This is normally a jumpsuit or scrubs.
 Of note to anyone visiting an inmate – you must be properly dressed.
 Any clothing considered inappropriate will not be permitted.

 How To Send Money to an Inmate